201851019-iiitv/201851019-iiitv/README.md

-### Hi there 👋  I'm <a href="https://www.ambeshkumar.ml/">Ambesh Kumar</a>
+### Hi there 👋

 ![](https://komarev.com/ghpvc/?username=201851019-iiitv&style=flat-square)

-Hi, I'm Ambesh Kumar  😊😊, a Web Developer 💻 from India 🚀.
+I'm <a href="https://www.ambeshkumar.ml/">Ambesh Kumar</a>  😊😊, a Web and Android Developer 💻 from India 🚀.
 Currently  I am pursuing B.Tech in Computer Science & Engineering  from <a href ="http://iiitvadodara.ac.in/">IIIT Vadodara 🏢 .</a>

 **Talking about Personal Stuff:**

-- 🌱 I’m currently learning  Blockchain .
+- 🌱 I’m currently learning  Android App development  .
-- 👯 I’m looking to collaborate on Web Developement and Blockchain Project.
+- 👯 I’m looking to collaborate on Web Developement and Android Development Project.
 - 🤔 I’m looking for help with good resources.
 - 💬 Ask me about Web Development, Competitive Programming and Technology in general.
 - 📫 How to reach me: <a href="mailto:ambeshkumar27899@gmail.com">ambeshkumar27899@gmail.com  ✉️ </a> .